pathunstrom/makinggames/game_basics.md

 be one of the major bottlenecks to your rendering speed.

 So that's the basics of a video game.
-With this knowledge and a little bit of experimentation you have enough to build a single screen game.
+With this knowledge and a little bit of experimentation you have enough to build a single screegn game.